wkpark/jmol/Jmol-extensions/wiki/MediaWiki/readme.txt

 To enable JSmol on your wiki:

-Download and expand the latest Jmol ( Jmol-13.3.7-binary.zip ) from http://sourceforge.net
+Download and expand the latest Jmol ( e.g. Jmol-14.0.4-binary.zip ) from http://sourceforge.net
 Find and expand jsmol.zip inside the newly created directory Move the obtained jsmol/ folder into your MediaWiki extensions/ folder